 Even though he writes under a pseudonym and hardly reveals anything about himself that could be linked to an individual, you get the feeling that Adam is walking a tightrope, on the one end being honest about his journey to atheism while on the other being careful to show respect for believers, avoiding to cause offence.
 For instance, he isn’t afraid to discuss Islamic terrorism and explain its background and base in the Quran but seems careful to avoid sharing much of his own opinion on it.
-In general, I feel that Adam could have been offered more criticism.
+In general, I feel that Adam could have offered more criticism.
 However, if your plan is to respectfully introduce atheism to people firmly entrenched in their religious doctrine, harshness may not be the best approach.

 I liked the clear outline of the book, exploring topics like the success of religion, the Quran, Prophet Muhammad, the position of women in Islam and the challenges Muslims face in the modern world.
 He also doesn’t forget to demonstrate that rejecting your faith isn’t the end of the world but instead is an act of liberation.
 Rejecting faith can help you live a full and rewarding life without arbitrary rules.
 This last thing is important because many religious people fear that losing faith means losing meaning.